OIM3640/Text-Analysis-Project/instructions.md

 **2. Implementation** (~1-2 paragraphs)

 Describe your implementation at a system architecture level.
 You should NOT walk through your code line by line, or explain every function (we can get that from your docstrings).
 Instead, talk about the major components, algorithms, data structures and how they fit together.
 You should also discuss at least one design decision where you had to choose between multiple alternatives, and explain why you made the choice.
-Use shared links and/or screenshots to describe how you used GenAI tools to help you or learn new things.
+Use shared links and/or screenshots to describe how you used AI tools to help you or learn new things.

 **3. Results** (~1-3 paragraphs + figures/examples)